Buffalo, NY: Grant Street Global Voices

 COMMUNITY:

-The second most populace city in the state of New York, the City of Buffalo has a population of approximately 250,000, and is identified as the third poorest midsized city in the US, with 29.9% of residents living in poverty.
+The second most populous city in the state of New York, the City of Buffalo has a population of approximately 250,000, and is identified as the third poorest midsized city in the US, with 29.9% of residents living in poverty.
 Buffalo’s West Side is noted for its rich history of immigration and its textured, multi-ethnic presence.
 It is home to the majority of its non-English speakers, representative of an active refugee resettlement program in the area.
 An estimated 30,000 Buffalo residents’ native languages are not English, instilling in the area a wide spectrum of multicultural experiences not present anywhere else in the region.

 LOCAL NEEDS: